marziosala/marziosala.github.io/_posts/2023-10-15-story-telling.md

 deepai_key = open('./deepai-key.txt', 'r').read()
 ```

 We will keep the stories in the `stories` folder; each story is identified by the timestamp of its generation.
-We do this because we often need to experiment by changing the prompt and looking at the results, so it is convenient to keep the history of what was obtained.
+We do this because we often need to experiment by changing the prompt and looking at the results, so it is convenient to keep the one that were generated and compare them.

 ```python